qoretechnologies/qorus-ui/README.md

 ### `PIDFILE`

 Points to a file where the server writes its process ID.
-If not set, the server does not write anything.
+The server does not start if the file already exists.
+This prevents from running multiple servers in the background by accident.
+If not set, the server does not write anything anywhere.

+In acceptance tests, PIDFILE is used to send `SIGUSR2` signal to the server to refrest static mock or generated fake data.

 PIDFILE can be used to `npm start` the server in the background and then `npm stop` it.
 The `stop` script does not work without `PIDFILE`.

-In acceptance tests, PIDFILE is used to send `SIGUSR2` signal to the server to refrest static mock or generated fake data.

 ## Running Tests